flannequal/internal_eldenRL/README.md

 # EldenRL (Hybrid) – Single pipeline using vision + memory

-EldenRL now uses one unified environment that combines a real game image (for spatial context) with precise state read from game memory (hp, stamina, boss hp, etc.).
+EldenRL uses one unified environment that combines a real game image (for spatial context) with precise state read from game memory (hp, stamina, boss hp, etc.).
 Rewards and termination come from memory; the image is for perception of obstacles and motion.

-The training stack remains based on OpenAI `gym` (Gymnasium) and Stable-Baselines3.

 ## Requirements
 - Windows 10/11
-- Elden Ring running in single-player offline mode (fixed version while using memory addresses)
-- Windows 10/11
-- Elden Ring running in single-player offline mode (fixed version while using memory addresses)
+- elden ring offline, developed in v1.16 (DLC inc)
 - Python 3.9+
-- Stable-Baselines3, PyTorch
+- Stable-Baselines3, PyTorch (--index-url https://download.pytorch.org/whl/cu126  {ur cuda ver at 126 using nvcc -V })
 - OpenCV, `mss`

 Note: This project is standalone.
 Other projects like “SoulsGym” are reference-only (useful for ideas).

 ## Quick start

-1. Install dependencies (venv recommended)
+1. Install dependencies (venv recommended) with requirements-pip.txt
 2. Configure `main.py` (Hybrid is default)
 3. Run `python main.py`